-• The student should be aware that there are ways to communicate with all children, appropriate for their stages of development.
-This may include those who have speech or language differences, such as some SEND or neurodivergent children, and those who have English as an additional language (EAL).
-The student is able to develop, support and promote babies' and children's speech, language, and communication through effective planned adult interactions, such as: reading aloud stories and talking about them to build familiarity and understanding exploring vocabulary in wider contexts once children know a story well through conversation and sensitive questioning, using a rich range of vocabulary and language structures supporting awareness of sounds through rhymes and songs The student is able to communicate with all children in ways that will be understood, including verbal and non-verbal communication, to extend their learning and development.
-The student is able to help children to catch-up with language development through planned use of pronunciations, words, and phrases.
-The student is able to identify delays in communication development and describe appropriate support services for babies and children.
-Professional discussion allowed?
+Students should be aware that there are ways to communicate with all children, appropriate for their stages of development.
+This may include those who have speech or language differences, such as some SEND or neurodivergent children, and those for whom English is an additional language (EAL).

+Student is able to develop, support and promote babies' and children's speech, language, and communication through effective planned adult interactions, such as:

+- reading aloud stories and talking about them to build familiarity and understanding - exploring vocabulary in wider contexts once children know a story well through conversation and sensitive questioning, using a rich range of vocabulary and language structures - supporting awareness of sounds through rhymes and songs

+Student is able to communicate with all children in ways that will be understood, including verbal and non-verbal communication, to extend their learning and development.

+Student is able to help children to catch-up with language development through planned use of pronunciations, words, and phrases.

+Student is able to identify delays in communication development and describe appropriate support services for babies and children.

 Yes.
 It is anticipated that effective communication skills when working with young children including reading stories, sharing songs and rhymes can be observed.
-All other aspects may be captured through a professional discussion.
+All other aspects may be captured through a Professional Discussion.

-Working towards competence Competence language and its contribution to learning andIdevelopment for all children, being sensitive to thedevelopment Good understanding of communication and language and its contribution to learning and development for all children, being sensitive to the needs of all children including EAL and SEND. to develop, support and promote babies' and children's speech, language, and communication through effective planned adult interactions in line The student demonstrates the ability to be able to develop, support and promote babies' and children's speech, language, and communication through effective planned adult interactions in line with those identified in the criteria. with all children in ways that will be understood, including verbal and non-verbal communication, to The student consistently communicates with all children in ways that will be understood, including verbal and non-verbal communication, to extend their learning and development. catch up with language development through The student consistently helps children to catch up with language development through planned use of pronunciations, words, and phrases. communication development and describe appropriate support services for babies and The student is able to identify delays in communication development and describe appropriate support services for babies and children.
+Assessor judgement guidance Working towards competence Competence Limited understanding of communication and language and its contribution to learning and development for all children, being sensitive to the needs of all children including EAL and SEND.
+Good understanding of communication and language and its contribution to learning and development for all children, being sensitive to the needs of all children including EAL and SEND.
+The student demonstrates limited ability to be able to develop, support and promote babies' and children's speech, language, and communication through effective planned adult interactions in line with those identified in the criteria.
+The student demonstrates the ability to be able to develop, support and promote babies' and children's speech, language, and communication through effective planned adult interactions in line with those identified in the criteria.
+The student does not consistently communicate with all children in ways that will be understood, including verbal and non-verbal communication, to extend their learning and development.
+The student consistently communicates with all children in ways that will be understood, including verbal and non-verbal communication, to extend their learning and development.
+The student does not consistently help children to catch-up with language development through planned use of pronunciations, words, and phrases.
+The student consistently helps children to catch-up with language development through planned use of pronunciations, words, and phrases.
+The student is unable to identify delays in communication development and describe appropriate support services for babies and The student is able to identify delays in communication development and describe appropriate support services for babies and children.